mpv-player/mpv/DOCS/man/javascript.rst

 (do NOT do ``mp.module_paths = ["/foo"];`` because this will remove existing paths - like ``<script-dir>/modules`` for scripts which load from a directory).

+The custom-init file is ignored if mpv is invoked with ``--no-config``.

 The event loop
 --------------